-The main focus of Escalating Density (EDT) is to greatly increase your overall amount of work accomplished in a given amount of time.
-This strategy does wonders any athlete attempting to build their cardiovascular endurance, especially those playing sports where physical contact is involved.
-By building cardio through different movements at the same time, work capacity is skyrocketed as a larger amount of the body is trained.
+The main focus of Escalating Density (EDT) is to greatly increase the overall amount of work (exercise) you accomplish in a given amount of time.
+This strategy does wonders any athlete attempting to build their cardiovascular endurance, improve their overall strength, and create a leaner body; especially those playing sports where physical contact is involved.
+By building cardiovascular conditioning and overall strength through different movements at the same time, work capacity is skyrocketed as a larger amount of the body is trained.

-EDT was developed by Charles Staley and significantly builds more muscle and burns fat in a short amount of time.
-Personally I have a large amount of experience with this training protocol as it comprised a bulk of my physical training while at Marist College.
+EDT was developed by Charles Staley, and can help you build muscle mass and lose body fat in a short amount of time.
+Personally I have a large amount of experience with this training protocol as it comprised a bulk of my physical training while I was a NCAA Division One basketball player at Marist College.

 Our team trainer was a huge fan of this method and I can attest to its ability to build an aesthetic body!

 Density training is one of the most prominent forms of metabolic conditioning.

 The amount of work which you are able to execute within a given time is known as your training density, scored by simply counting total repetitions performed in the given amount of time.
 If you are able to successfully perform a total of 15 sets of 10 push ups within a time frame of 10 minutes, your training density for that specific movement within a time frame of ten minutes would be 150 repetitions.

 It is the amount of sets, multiplied by the total number of reps that was finished within a specific time frame.

 EDT is generally performed using two antagonist exercises.
 This ensures that one muscle will not give out on the body drastically quicker than any other.
 Even completely opposite movements such as deadlifts and tricep push-downs work very well.
 Multiple body parts are worked to exhaustion, and neither is relied upon by the other movement.
 A win, win!